chaoss/community-handbook/path-to-leadership.md

 Checklist✅before becoming a **Maintainer**

 * [ ] Makes consistent contributions within the CHAOSS community
-* [ ] Has the ability to commit directly to a project repository
 * [ ] Holds knowledge of working groups, metrics, and software
 * [ ] Attends community meetings
 * [ ] Holds good knowledge in helping others achieve their goals
 * [ ] Has knowledge of Git and GitHub
-* [ ] Understands the workflow of the Issues and Pull Requests
+* [ ] Understands the workflow of CHAOSS Issues and Pull Requests

 Checklist✅before becoming a **Website Maintainer**